-To appreciate how amazing and influential it is when you really think about.
-We use it and are judged by our use of it every day. but do you really understand how it works and how you can use it and adapt it to your advantage?
+To appreciate how amazing and influential it is when you really think about it.
+We use it and are judged by our use of it every day, but do you really understand how it works and how you can use it and adapt it to your advantage?

-You will learn about how language in both spoken and written forms is influenced by gender, technology and understand the manipulative power of the spoken and written word.
+You will learn about how language in both spoken and written forms is influenced by the contexts of power, gender and technology and understand the manipulative power of the spoken and written word.

-You will also have the chance to be a writer and argue kev issues about language such as how it could be derogatory towards women or how it is being destroyed by technology.
+You will also have the chance to be a writer and argue key issues about language, such as how it could be derogatory or how it is being destroyed by technology.
 You will also dissect the hidden meanings behind language and learn how those meanings are constructed to achieve different purposes.
 If you enjoy analysing conversations and texts from rap to recipes this is the choice for you.

-What will I be doing on the Where can it lead? course?
+What will I be doing on the course?

 You will enjoy the opportunity to experiment with coursework in Year 13 and select your own area of interest to unpick data in order to appreciate the impact of the language around us.
-This could include exploring controversial political speeches (think Donald Trump), the language of the suffragettes or even the use of taboo in teenage conversation!
-Year 13 also includes learning about how children learn to speak and to what extent language has changed from Shakespeare to Ed Sheeran!
-You will explore the fundamental structures functions of writing and speech to appreciate how language operates in different social contexts.
-There will be theory lessons. discussions, research and heated debates but also assignments involving presentations.
+This could include exploring political speeches, the language of the suffragettes or even the use of taboo in teenage conversation!
+Year 13 also includes learning about how children learn to speak and to what extent has evolved and changed from language Shakespeare to Ed Sheeran!
+You will explore the fundamental structures and functions of writing and speech to appreciate how language operates in different social contexts.
+There will be theory lessons, discussions, research and heated debates but also assignments involving presentations.